This post may contain affiliate links. Please read my disclosure policy.

 How to Make Cranberry Salsa with Cream Cheese

-Spoon the salsa over softened cream cheese on a serving platter.
-Serve with sliced fruit, butter crackers, wheat thins, or tortilla chips on the platter, serve and enjoy!
+You can also spoon the salsa over softened cream cheese on a serving platter.
+Serve on the platter with sliced fruit, butter crackers, wheat thins, or tortilla chips, and enjoy!

 Easy Make Ahead Holiday Appetizer

-This is where this cranberry salsa recipe becomes even more magical.
-Pour the salsa into a bowl, cover it with a tight-fitting lid or wrap with plastic wrap and then refrigerate it overnight (or at least 30 minutes to let the flavors develop).
+This cranberry salsa recipe becomes even more magical as a make-ahead appetizer.
+Pour the salsa into a bowl, cover it with a tight-fitting lid, or wrap it with plastic wrap and then refrigerate it overnight (or at least 30 minutes to let the flavors develop).

-Store in the refrigerator in an airtight container for up to 7 days, so you can make the cranberry salsa well in advance to keep your holiday entertaining as stress-free as possible.
+To Store: Place in the refrigerator in an airtight container for up to 7 days.
+You can make the cranberry salsa well in advance to keep your holiday entertaining as stress-free as possible.

 Cranberry Salsa Cream Cheese Spread

-Spread softened cream cheese in a shallow bowl.
-Spoon the cranberry salsa on top of the cream cheese and serve with Ritz crackers, wheat thins, or fruit slices.
+Spread softened cream cheese in a shallow bowl and combine with some of the cranberry salsa.
+Spread on bagels, toast, Ritz crackers, wheat thins, or fruit slices.
 It is perfect for dipping!

 Other Favorite Cranberry Recipes